Rydal Mount was William Wordsworth’s family home for 37 years.

 While living in Rydal Mount, William, Wordsworth accepted the post of Poet Laureate at the age of 73.

-The house displays family portraits, personal possessions and mementoes of a life devoted to literature and the Roamntic movement.
+The house displays mementoes of a life devoted to literature and the Romantic movement.